raytroop/raytroop.github.io/source/_posts/ldo.md

 ## DC output impedance

+The output impedance of the LDO at DC is known as its **load regulation**

 DC output impedance of NMOS and PMOS LDO is the ***same*** for the same error amplifier gain

 $$
 R_{\text{out}} = \frac{1}{\beta A_{o1} g_{m2}}
 $$

-The NMOS LDO has a faster response to line transients than the PMOS LDO since it has better (smaller) PSRR

 ![image-20241202230138520](ldo/image-20241202230138520.png)

-A good PSRR is important when an LDO is used as a sub-regulator in cascade with a switching regulator.
-The LDO would need to have a sufficiently high rejection at the switching frequency of the switching converter to filter out the ripples at that frequency
+> The NMOS LDO has a faster response to line transients than the PMOS LDO since it has better (smaller) PSRR